nextmv-io/community-apps/java-gurobi-knapsack/README.md

         done via [console].
         - Define a file secret with the name `gurobi.lic` and the content of your license file.
-        - Define a env variable secret with the name `GRB_LICENSE_FILE` and the value `./gurobi.lic` to point Gurobi to the license file.
+        - Define an environment variable secret with the name `GRB_LICENSE_FILE` and the value `./gurobi.lic` to point Gurobi to the license file.
 1. Generate a `main.jar`.

     ```bash